skuyngoding/ci4-crud-ajax/README.md

 # CRUD AJAX - CODEIGNITER 4
-A simple app that used ajax for CRUD in CodeIgniter 4.
+A simple CRUD app with jQuery AJAX in CodeIgniter 4.

+## Features
+* Show all items
+* Show item
+* Insert new item
+* Delete an item
+* Update an item

 # CodeIgniter 4 Application Starter